The Power of Diets: Fighting Obesity & Malnutrition for a Healthier World

 • Certain cancers

-✔️ Micronutrient Deficiencies — Lack of essential vitamins and minerals like iron, vitamin A and iodine.
+✔️ Micronutrient Deficiencies — Lack of vital vitamins and minerals such as iron, vitamin A, and iodine.

 • Higher newborn mortality rates